jia1217/ParallelProgammingLabs/docs/Labs/Lab3_IO_Planning.md

 <div align=center><img src="imgs/4_14.png" alt="drawing" width="600"/></div>

-* Note the wizard generated the clk_pin constraint for a 8 ns period (or 125 MHz) (PYNQ-Z2).
+* Note the wizard generated the clk_pin constraint for an 8 ns period (or 125 MHz) (PYNQ-Z2).
 Notice in the All Constraints window, 7/9 constraints will be created.
 There is no need to click Apply since the constraints have already been applied in the Constraints Wizard.

 <div align=center><img src="imgs/4_15.png" alt="drawing" width="1000"/></div>